albayaty/cala_quantum_library/README.md

     ```
     ![figure8](https://github.com/user-attachments/assets/ae0b025d-4d75-42dc-b5a9-16769d5f0d26)

-9. Construct the 3-bit Fredkin gate as a quantum circuit, where its first and second targets utilize the indices 63 and 62, respectively:
+9. Construct the 3-bit Fredkin gate as a quantum circuit, where its first and second target qubits utilize the indices 63 and 62, respectively:
     ```python
     num_qubits = 127
     qc = QuantumCircuit(num_qubits)